Fatcatcreate/Delta-PINN-Heat-Solver/README.md

     --tEval 0.5
 ```

-## Troubleshooting
+## 9. Troubleshooting

 **3D plots not showing up?**
 - The interactive 3D plots (volumetric rendering, isosurfaces, surface heatmaps) require the `plotly` library.
 If it is not installed, the demo will fall back to 2D slices using Matplotlib.
 To enable the interactive 3D plots, install Plotly: `pip install plotly`

 **Model not converging?**
 - Reduce the learning rate.
-- Increase the number of training epochs.
-- Adjust the weights of the loss terms.
+- Increase the number of training epochs.- Adjust the weights of the loss terms.

 **Out of memory?**
 - Reduce the grid resolution (`--nx`).
 - Use a smaller network architecture.

 **Slow training?**
-- Use a smaller grid or fewer epochs for quick tests.
-- If you have a supported GPU, you can modify the scripts to use it.
+- Use a smaller grid or fewer epochs for quick tests.- If you have a supported GPU, you can modify the scripts to use it.

-## License
+## 10. License

 This project is licensed under the MIT License.